ParadiseTeamAF/MinecraftParadise/README.md

 ```
 - Not all Questions did have a Reward.
-- Not all Questinons trees (Outside the main Questline) arent completed or in development.
+- Not all Questinons trees (Outside the main Questline) are completed or in development.
 - A Biome O`Plenty world generation is at this moment not possible (Game-Crash)
 - Blood Altar- Chiseld Blood Runes missing textures.
 ```